delphidabbler/swag/README.md

 The bash shell of MINGW32 or similar is recommended for Windows users.
 MINGW32 comes with the correct version of `cp` pre-installed (v8.31 was used to build the release).

 MINGW32 does not come with Info-ZIP `zip.exe` by default.
-However it can be downloaded from the [GNUWin32 project](https://sourceforge.net/projects/gnuwin32/) on SourceForge.
+However it can be downloaded from the _Files_ section of the [GNUWin32 project](https://sourceforge.net/projects/gnuwin32/) on SourceForge.
 You need Zip v3 which also requires the BZip2 library.
 Get these as follows.

 1. Go to the [`zip/3.0/`](https://sourceforge.net/projects/gnuwin32/files/zip/3.0/) directory and download `zip-3.0-bin.zip`.
 Unzip the downloaded file, navigate to the `bin` directory and copy `zip.exe` to the `.\bin` folder of the MINGW32 installation.
 2. Go to the [`bzip2/1.0.5`](https://sourceforge.net/projects/gnuwin32/files/bzip2/1.0.5/) directory and download `bzip2-1.0.5-bin.zip`.
 Unzip it, move into the `bin` directory and copy `bzip2.dll` to the same directory as `zip.exe`.